Data security, IG and Toolkit FAQs

 Q. If there is a change of ownership of the pharmacy and the pharmacy ODS Code (F Code) remains the same, how should the new owner register to access the tookit?

-Q. I have already submitted my baseline IG Assessment.
+Q. I have already submitted my baseline data security Assessment.
 When can I next submit an assessment?

 Q. I have just discovered I have made a mistake in my submission.
 Can I correct the answers after clicking the submit button?

-Q. Can a local NHS England team take action against a pharmacy contractor who does not achieve the required level by the 31st March 2015?
+Q. Can a local NHS England team take action against a pharmacy contractor who does not achieve the required level by the deadline date?

-A. A number of changes were made to the Terms of Service requirements (Clinical Governance) in October 2011 to require pharmacies to comply with an approved information governance programme.
-In practice, this means achieving the required level with the nationally specified NHS Information Governance requirements, and making an annual declaration via the Information Governance Toolkit.
+A number of changes were made to the Terms of Service back in 2011 so that pharmacies were to comply with an approved information governance programme.
+In practice, this means achieving the level with the nationally specified data security requirements, and making an annual declaration via the Toolkit.